Revised May 27, 2017

 When you choose a tarp, consider something white or aluminized to avoid excessive heating during the day, if you leave your equipment closely covered.

-The ground at TMI is mostly gently sloping, so be prepared to level your equipment, and possibly keep it off the damp ground and out of depressions.
+The observing fields at SKMC are mostly gently sloping, so be prepared to level your equipment, and possibly keep it off the damp ground and out of depressions.

 Some people bring a small section of short-napped carpet to set the scope on which also makes finding something you drop much less frustrating.

-We are making arrangements to pick up and deliver battery packs from the observing fields to the main yurt for recharging.
-Based on previous experience, we will plan to improve the marking and instructions.
+We have arrangements to pick up and deliver battery packs from the observing fields to the main yurt for recharging.
 The basic arrangement are expected along these lines:

-- You drop off your battery at a marked area in your observing field in the AM, and mark with a provided tag.
+- You drop off your battery at a marked area in your observing field in the AM, and mark with a provided tag or your own.
+Information must include your name and the field (color) you are on.

 - We bring the battery to the 110VAC power on tables near the main yurt.